 Reducing stress, getting more sleep and supplementing with other menopause natural remedies like black cohosh or chasteberry can also provide relief from menopause symptoms.

 Some studies have found that dong quai could have an anti-depressant effect and may have a positive impact when it comes to your mood.

 A 2016 animal study induced depression in rats by exposing them to mild stress.
 In response, the rats exhibited a decreased appetite and increased physical inactivity.
-Interestingly enough, treating them with dong quai extract altered the activity of a protein in the brain linked to depression and normalized these depressive behaviors.
+Interestingly enough, treating them with dong quai extract altered the activity of a protein in the brain linked to depression and reversed or decreased these depressive behaviors.
 (14)